Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: System description

 \subsection{Transmit signal}

-Consider an OTFS frame with bandwidth $M\Delta$ and duration $NT$, where $M$ and $N$ are the number of subcarriers and symbol intervals, respectively, $\Delta $ is the subcarrier spacing, and $T=1/\Delta$ is the symbol interval, while $R_{\rm r}=c/(2M \Delta)$ and $R_{\rm rr}=\lambda/(2NT)$ are the range and range-rate resolutions, respectively.\footnote{$1/(M \Delta)$ and $1/(NT)$ are the delay and Doppler resolutions, respectively.} Then, up to a positive scaling factor accounting for the radiated energy, the baseband signal emitted by the communication transmitter is
+Consider an OTFS frame with bandwidth $M\Delta$ and duration $NT$, where $M$ and $N$ are the number of subcarriers and symbol intervals, respectively, $\Delta $ is the subcarrier spacing, and $T=1/\Delta$ is the symbol interval.
+Accordingly, the corresponding range and range-rate resolutions are~\cite{Malanowski_2019}

+respectively.\footnote{$1/(M \Delta)$ and $1/(NT)$ are the delay and Doppler resolutions, respectively.} Up to a positive scaling factor accounting for the radiated energy, the baseband signal emitted by the communication transmitter is

 where $x_{n}(t)$ is the signal emitted in the $n$-th symbol interval, $X_{\rm TF}[n,m]$ is the time-frequency symbol sent in the $n$-th symbol interval on subcarrier $m$, and $g_{\rm tx}(t)$ is the transmit shaping filter with unit energy, effective temporal duration $T$, and effective spectral width $\Delta$.
 The time-frequency sequence $X_{\rm TF}[n,m]$ is obtained as the inverse Symplectic Finite Fourier Transform of the delay-Doppler sequence $X_{\rm DD}[k,l]$, i.e.,